She was tired of seeing Black stereotypes on TV. So she started her own streaming service - KESQ

 When DeShuna Spencer sat in front of her TV to scroll through her options, she noticed a glaring problem: Nobody looked like or was representative of the people she knew.
 Specifically, there were no Black characters or directors with whom she felt a connection.

-“I didn’t see my father, my brothers, my husband represented,” Spencer told CNN Business.
+“I didn’t see my father, my brother, my husband represented,” Spencer told CNN Business.
 “The media was really inundated with these false stereotypes.”

 And so began Spencer’s hunt for a service with relatable Black content.
 After all, she assumed, there had to be one.
 For Spencer, it was also personal.
 At the time, she had just finished her first documentary, “Mom Interrupted,” which chronicled the loss of children from gun violence through the lens of seven mothers in the Washington DC area.
 It played at the Alexandria Film Festival.